Salvation is a rescue operation. To understand salvation, we need to know what the problem was, what God did about it, and how we respond to it.

 Let’s look at justification.
-The Greek word is often a courtroom term.
-People who are justified are declared "not guilty."
+The Greek word is often used in a courtroom setting.
+People who are justified are declared “not guilty.”
 They are exonerated, cleared, acquitted, declared OK.
 When God justifies us, he says that our sins will not be counted against us.
 They are removed from the record.

 No one can be justified, or declared righteous, by observing the law (Romans 3:20), because the law does not save.
-It is only a standard that we fail to meet, and by that measurement, all of us fall short (v.
-23).
-God "justifies those who have faith in Jesus" (v.
-26).
-We are "justified by faith apart from observing the law" (v.
-28).
+It is only a standard that we fail to meet, and by that measurement, all of us fall short (verse 23).
+God “justifies those who have faith in Jesus” (verse 26).
+We are “justified by faith apart from observing the law” (verse 28).

 To illustrate justification by faith, Paul uses the example of Abraham, who “believed God, and it was credited to him as righteousness” (Romans 4:3, quoting Genesis 15:6).
 Because Abraham trusted God, God counted him as righteous.
 This was long before the law was given, showing that justification is a gift of God, received by faith, not earned by law-keeping.

-Justification is more than forgiveness, more than removing our debts.
+Justification is more than forgiveness, more than removing our debts to bring us to a state of neutrality.
 Justification means counting us as righteous, as having done something right.
 Our righteousness is not from our own works, but from Christ (1 Corinthians 1:30).
 It is through the obedience of Christ, Paul says, that believers are made righteous (Romans 5:19).